wkumari/draft-wkumari-dnsop-alt-tld/README.md

    expect to be unique and, ideally, descriptive.
 There is no IANA registry for names under the ALT TLD - it is an unmanaged namespace, and developers are responsible for dealing with any collisions that may occur under .alt.
-Informal lists of namespaces under .alt may appear to assist the developer community.
+Informal lists of namespaces under .alt may be created to assist the developer community.

    Currently deployed projects and protocols that are using pseudo-TLDs may choose to move under the ALT TLD, but this is not a requirement.